patrickbucher/docs/weinberg/how-software-is-built.md

 When a software project succeeds, ambitions rise, and the problems being attempted to solve grow bigger.
 Bigger (and harder) problems drive an organization to new, yet untried patterns.
-(If there's no ambition for solving harder problems or achieving better quality, an organization can stay with its current pattern.)
+(If there’s no ambition for solving harder problems or achieving better quality, an organization can stay with its current pattern.)

-It's hardly possible to alter the capacity of our brains (hiring smarter people only works to some extent), but it's possible to alter how much of our capacity is used, and for what purpose.
+It’s hardly possible to alter the capacity of our brains (hiring smarter people only works to some extent), but it’s possible to alter how much of our capacity is used, and for what purpose.
 Software engineering attempts to simplify the solutions to larger problems—raising the success rate in response to higher ambition.